SignPath/website/documentation/projects.md

 {: #artifact-configurations}

 At the core of each SignPath project is an artifact configuration.
 It describes the file type of your artifact and a corresponding code signing method (e.g. an EXE file signed with Authenticode).

 ### Signing multiple files in one step

 An artifact configuration may contain instructions to sign multiple files in a single step.
-Just put them in a single ZIP archive and specify how each file should b be signed.
+Just put them in a single ZIP archive and specify how each file should be signed.

 ### Signing nested artifacts (deep-signing)